appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-ehllapi-library/README.md

   - IBM Bulk Write at Coordinates
   - IBM Write at Label (with Offset)

+# Getting Started

+  - Use Appian low-code method 'Press Keyboard Shortcuts' for Win + (R) to start the application
+  - To get the session letter after starting the application, do the following:
+  -- Use Appian low-code method 'Wait active window title' with 'List of regular expressions' set to '.*Session.*'
+  -- If previous step true, use Appian low-code method 'Get active window title' and save the value (example: Session A - [24 x 80]) into a variable pv!windowTitle
+  -- Use Appian low-code method 'Evaluate expression' to extract the session letter with an expression such as: index(extract(pv!windowTitle,"Session "," -"),1,null)
+  -- The session letter is needed when connecting to the emulator session
+  - Once connected, use the other methods in this library to interact with the emulator
+  - If interacting with 2 or more emulators at the same time, disconnect from the current and connect to another in order to switch between the emulators
+  - Use Appian low-code methods 'Activate Window' and 'Press Keyboard Shortcuts' for Alt + Function Key (4) to close the application

 # Tips

-  - Use Appian keyboard low-code module method 'Types windows key + letter' (R) to start the application
-  - Use Appian low-code methods 'Activate Window' and 'Types alt + function key' (4) to close the application
-  - The X coordinate in these methods corresponds to the column number, starting at 1 and incrementing by 1 moving from left to right
+  - The column coordinate in these methods match the column number displayed in the emulator, starting at 1 and incrementing by 1 moving from left to right
-  - The Y coordinate in these methods corresponds to the row number, starting at 1 and incrementing by 1 moving from top to bottom
+  - The row coordinate in these methods match the row number displayed in the emulator, starting at 1 and incrementing by 1 moving from top to bottom
-  - The emulator will show the coordinate position (y,x) in the bottom right of the app and inside the OIA info bar if shown (View > Expanded OIA)
+  - The emulator will show the coordinate position (row,column) in the bottom right of the app and also inside the OIA info bar if shown (View > Expanded OIA)
   - To consolidate actions, use IBM Write at Coordinates instead of IBM Go to Coordinates then IBM Write Here
-  - To consolidate actions, use IBM Bulk Write at Coordinates when entering lots of data on the same screen
+  - To consolidate actions, use IBM Bulk Write at Coordinates when entering mutliple pieces of data on the same screen
+  - To consolidate actions, use IBM Bulk Get Field at Coordinates when reading mutliple pieces of data on the same screen

 # Method Details